-- ❖ for Category One and Category Two no more than 10 pages for each nomination plus a one page summary, the Nomination Form and Organization Background Form.
+- for Category One and Category Two no more than 10 pages for each nomination plus a one page summary, the Nomination Form and Organization Background Form.
 No additional attachments or supporting documents exceeding the 10-page limit will be accepted.
-The page ordering for the submission should be: Nomination Form, Organizational Background Form, One page narrative summary, 10-page narrative. - ❖ for Category Three the page limit excluding the One page Narrative Summary, Nomination Form and Organizational Background, is twenty pages.
-The page ordering should be Nomination Form, Organizational Background form, One page narrative Summary, 20 page narrative.
+The page ordering for the submission should be: Nomination Form, Organizational Background Form, one page Narrative Summary, and 10-page narrative. - for Category Three the page limit excluding the one page Narrative Summary, Nomination Form and Organization Background, is twenty pages.
+The page ordering should be Nomination Form, Organizational Background form, one page Narrative Summary, and 20-page narrative.
 No additional attachments or supporting documents exceeding the 20-page limit will be accepted.